fmruy/aspect-ratio-calculator/README.md

 # Aspect Ratio Calculator

-Aspect ratio calculator simple app to auto calculate proportions based on image pixel.
+Aspect ratio calculator app that allows user to automatically calculate the aspect ratio proportions based on given width and height.